 The symptoms — a racing mind and heart, difficulty breathing, feelings of choking, throats going dry — can make you feel like you’re going to faint, lose your mind and die.

-For a long time, i wasn’t aware that I was going through a panic attack.
-I came to understand it much later when I had already struggled to free myself off it’s grasp for years.
+For a long time, I wasn’t aware that I was going through a panic attack.
+I came to understand it much later when I had already struggled to free myself of its grasp for years.

 Dating is a very difficult game for me.

-How am I supposed to explain that I’m not a jealous, insecure, paranoid control-freak, but all I do is overthink about everything.
+How am I supposed to explain that I’m not a jealous, insecure, paranoid control-freak, but all I do is overthink everything?
 I just analyze everything too much – beyond the point of necessity.